 2. Fun activities can help to reduce stress levels

 Stress in workplaces is a problem faced by a significant number of employees.
 Mental health challenges are just some of the common health issues employees face in their jobs.
-Uncooperative teammates, tight deadlines, and dealing with client issues can create a stressing workplace environment.
-Stepping away from the office to take part in activities with your colleagues can help reduce your stress levels and help you become more focused for the rest of the work week.
+Uncooperative teammates, tight deadlines, and dealing with client issues can create a stressful workplace environment.
+Stepping away from the office to take part in activities with your colleagues can help reduce your stress levels and help you become more focused for the rest of the workweek.
 Having fun in out-of-office activities with other employees can make you feel less stressed and overwhelmed by pending tasks at work.
-There are plenty of fun stress relieving activities that groups can get involved in such as paintballing, karaoke, and escape rooms.
+There are plenty of fun stress-relieving activities that groups can get involved in such as paintballing activities from Velocity Paintball, karaoke, and escape rooms.